Insurance

 Car insurance is complicated.
 How much does car insurance cost and what do all those terms and numbers mean?
-These two segments of Personal Finance 101 Conversations offer insights and information about purchasing car insurance.
-The content for these videos was reviewed by members of the Missouri Insurance Education Foundation.
-This segment discusses types of coverage, optional add-ons, and possible discounts.
+This video assignment offers insights and information about types of coverage, optional add-ons, and possible discounts.

 Below is a full transcript of this video presentation.
 It has not been edited or reviewed for accuracy or readability.